John Hughes (writer): Plagiarism controversy

 Hughes was accused of plagiarising significant sections of his 2021 book The Dogs by The Guardian.
 Guardian Australia identified close to 60 similarities between Hughes' book and The Unwomanly Face of War by Svetlana Alexievich.
 Hughes admitted the plagiarism, although he said it was unintentional.

 The Unwomanly Face of War: Somebody betrayed us … The Germans found out where the camp of our partisan unit was.[W]e were saved by the swamps where the punitive forces didn't go.
 For days, for weeks, we stood up to our necks in water.

 The Dogs: Someone betrayed us … The Germans found the camp.
 We were saved by the swamps.
 For days we stood up to our necks.
 Mud and water.

 The Unwomanly Face of War: The baby was hungry … It had to be nursed … But the mother herself was hungry and had no milk.

 The Dogs The baby was hungry.
 But she was hungry too and had little milk.

 The Unwomanly Face of War: The baby cried.
 The punitive forces were close … With dogs … If the dogs heard it, we’d all be killed.
 The whole group – thirty of us … You understand?[W]e can’t raise our eyes.
 Neither to the mother nor to each other …

 The Dogs: [T]he Germans were close … we could hear the dogs.
 If the dogs heard it … ?
 There were thirty of us … No one could look at me … No one … You understand …

 Hughes acknowledged he had unwittingly copied large sections of Svetlana Alexievich's nonfiction book The Unwomanly Face of War.
 His publisher Upswell Publishing initially stood by his claims that he had forgotten his original source material because he had "never written a book like The Dogs before that has taken so many different forms over so many years".
 Alexievich said that such actions were "outrageous" and her translators have similarly expressed their disbelief at the claim that the plagiarism was unintentional.
 Her translators said "Such things don't happen by coincidence: not with such specific words, sequences, voicing," and said the incident deserved public attention and reproach.

-Further investigations found that other parts of Hughes' novel copied classic texts including The Great Gatsby, Anna Karenina, and All Quiet on the Western Front.
+Despite his previous claims that the passages were left in his final work unintentionally, further investigations found that other parts of Hughes' novel copied classic texts including The Great Gatsby, Anna Karenina, and All Quiet on the Western Front.